SoftwareHeritage/swh-provenance/swh/provenance/tests/data/README.md

 only depends on the content of the input yaml file.
 Calling the tool twice on the same input file should generate the exact same git repo twice.

+Also note that the tool will add a branch at each revision (using the commit message as bramch name), to make it easier to reference any point in the git history.

 ## Msgpack dump of the storage